Harnessing the power of plants´ ancestors

 "From a large pool, we narrowed the selection to a handful of strains that exhibited robust plant growth-promoting bioactives and the ability to scale up their cultivation"

+, states Leopoldo.
+This collaboration involving experts from industry and academia across both countries culminated in a production process for selected microalgae species and their valuable bioactive compounds.
+The start-up was founded to bring the products, that resulted from the project, to the agricultural market.
 The interest for agricultural topics and thus the inspiration for the topic of the project developed in Leopoldo´s childhood: Growing up in a 3rd generation of farmers, Leopoldo experienced agricultural work from a young age and was confronted with all its hardships and dangers first hand.
 The biggest problem he saw in the extensive use of toxic chemicals, which not only and mostly present a health risk to the farmers, but also are passed on to the consumer via the product.
 Furthermore, with changing environmental and climate condition farmers today need to produce a certain quality and quantity of food, despite of the hardened conditions and constantly growing population.
 Leopoldo understood the need for tools that would help the farmers in that task without risking their health.

 Leopoldo is a biotechnologist, who holds a degree in chemical engineering and also has experience in business.
 His team now consists of four agronomists and a postgraduate training on business and management.